1. Overview

 11. Buntalk with Checksum

-When using checksum format, you must add <ETB>(17h) at the end of command string. instead of <EOT>(04h).
-BunHMI will check last byte of script, when last byte of script is <ETB>(17h), it will check script with checksum.
+When using the checksum format, you must append <ETB>(17h) at the end of the command string instead of <EOT>(04h).
+The BunHMI system will check the last byte of the script.
+If the last byte is <ETB>(17h), the system will validate the script using the checksum.

 ptr("Hello");